gramineproject/gramine/Documentation/python/api.rst

 Introduction
 ------------

-We expose a Python API for manifest, SIGSTRUCT and SGX token management.
+We expose a Python API for manifest and SIGSTRUCT management.

 Examples
 --------